forcedotcom/salesforcedx-vscode/docs/articles/user-guide/default-org.md

 title: Change or Open Your Default Org
 ---

-To open your default org in your browser, in the VS Code footer, click the browser icon ({% octicon browser %}).
+Salesforce Extensions for VS Code runs commands against the org that you’ve set as your default org for development.
+In the [Package Development Model](package/development-model), your default org is typically a scratch org.
+In the [Org Development Model](org-development-model), it’s typically a sandbox, a Developer Edition (DE) org, or a Trailhead Playground.

-To change the org that you’re developing against, click the org’s name or the briefcase icon ({% octicon briefcase %}).
-Then, select a different org or choose **SFDX: Set a Default Org** to authorize a new org.
+To set or change the org that you’re developing against, in the VS Code footer, click the org’s name or the briefcase icon ({% octicon briefcase %}).
+Then, select a different org, or choose **SFDX: Set a Default Org** to authorize a new org.
+Or, open the command palette and run **SFDX: Authorize an Org** or **SFDX: Create a Default Scratch Org**.

+To open your default org so that you can test your changes or use declaritive tools, click the browser icon ({% octicon browser %}) in the footer.
+Or, open the command palette and run **SFDX: Open Default Org**.